 You’ll feel sensorial portraits on the wall, experience sensory dance performances and tea parties, relax in a living room of tales, trails and trinkets, and create your own part of the sensory installation.

-Events will happen at both Sense’s TouchBase Pears venue and MAC Birmingham Arts venue.
+Events will happen at both Sense’s TouchBase Pears venue and Midlands Arts Centre venue.

 Free transportation between venues will be provided, but need pre-booking.

-Find out more and purchase tickets are available to purchase on the TouchBase Pears website.
+Find out more and purchase tickets on the TouchBase Pears website.